rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.template.markdown

                     self.points.add(PointMarker(position=Point(x=700, y=50+len(self.points.get_sprites())*10)))
 $:END

-We use the length of the points sprites to calculate that position of the next point marker.
+We use the length of the point sprites to calculate the position of the next point marker.

 We also add a getter for the points so that we can test this behavior: